 This course is now available to individuals residing outside of Canada.
 Please contact Program Coordinator, Ann Greenwood at firstname.lastname@example.org or 250-721-8627 for more information.

-This course will provide you with an introduction to—and hands-on experience specifying—multi-level modeling and longitudinal analysis.
+This fully online course will provide you with an introduction to—and hands-on experience including the use of a Secure Remote Training Lab — specifying multi-level modeling and longitudinal analysis.
 You will gain an understanding of different types of approaches including:

 - time varying and invariant predictors

 - multivariate and multi-population models with different outcomes

 - missing data, errors in measurement and measurement misclassification

 This course is designed to serve the needs of researchers who will analyze and model longitudinal data in population health research.

 - Define the methodological features of longitudinal data analysis.